Monday, November 23, 2009

 Water Color Quilts

-This shows a close up the the plum blossoms hanging over the bridge.
+This shows a close up of the squares and the trellis.

 Monday, November 16, 2009